-'''

-CRBatch.exe [/?] /f filename [/v] [/r] [/vs version]
+CRBatch.exe [/?] /f filename [/v] [/r] [/vs version] [/l XML filename] Table 3-11.
+Command Line options

-'''

-Option Definition /?
-Displays the list of command line options for CRBatch.exe /f filename Identifies the configuration file to use in the review (mandatory) /v or /verbose Instructs the command line interface to report errors in a message box and to set the exit code used by the batch procedures (optional, although useful when physically debugging configuration files) /r or /results Instructs the command line to examine the results of the review for coding problems and naming violations, and return a specific error code if either or both error types were found (optional) /vs "7.1" or /vs "8.0" Indicates the Visual Studio .NET Framework version where the batch review will execute: 7.1 (2003) or 8.0 (2005)
+Option Definition ?
+Displays the list of command line options for CRBatch.exe

+Option Definition /f filename Identifies the configuration file to use in the review (mandatory) /v or /verbose Instructs the command line interface to report errors in a message box and to set the exit code used by the batch procedures (optional, although useful when physically debugging configuration files) /r or /results Instructs the command line to examine the results of the review for coding problems and naming violations, and return a specific error code if either or both error types were found (optional) /vs "9.0" or /vs "8.0" Indicates the Visual Studio .NET Framework version where the batch review executes: 9.0 (2008) or 8.0 (2005) /I XML path/file name Performs Code Review only on the projects that are listed in the specified XML file.
+You can select individual projects in a solution to be included in the code review.
+Use the Code Review options to select the projects.
+See "Using the Project List file in CRBatch" for more information.
+Selecting projects within a solution creates an XML file containing the list of selected projects.
+Specify that XML file using the /l parameter to only process the projects in the list for a code review.
+The /l parameter is not required, but if used, the XML path/file name must follow.
+If the /l parameter is used and the XML path/file name is not specified or can not be found, an error displays (or is logged) and the code review will not run.
+See "Understanding the Error File" for more information on logged errors.